-Data Sources Data Requirements Requisition or order forms from all facilities under study.
+Data Sources Data Requirements

+Requisition or order forms from all facilities under study.
 Number of orders entered correctly with no errors Total number of orders placed during a specified time period.

+Deleted In disease

 • Percentage of orders entered with errors/total number of orders placed number of invoices with perfect match of items ordered total number of invoices processed